henningte/hklmirs/README.md

 see our [contributor guidelines](CONTRIBUTING.md).
 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+### Funding

+This study was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) grant no. KN 929/23-1 to Klaus-Holger Knorr and grant no. PE 1632/18-1 to Edzer Pebesma.
+We acknowledge support from the Open Access Publication Fund of the University of Münster.

 ### References